kwchang0831/svelte-QWER/data/about/index.md

 ## 🎉 QWER

 [QWER](https://github.com/kwchang0831/svelte-QWER) is inspired by [Urara](https://github.com/importantimport/urara), but [QWER](https://github.com/kwchang0831/svelte-QWER)'s internal core was built differently.
-You can still check [my previous blog](http://urara.kwchang0831.dev/) that was built by [Urara](https://github.com/importantimport/urara).
+You can still check my previous blog: [urara.kwchang0831.dev](https://urara.kwchang0831.dev/) that was built by [Urara](https://github.com/importantimport/urara).

 It took me about a month or two of my leisure time to develope [QWER](https://github.com/kwchang0831/svelte-QWER).
 It is also my first [Svelte](https://svelte.dev/) project.
 I just learned Svelte while developing it.